Technocracy movement: Overview

 Technocracy advocates contended that price system-based forms of government and economy are structurally incapable of effective action, and promoted a society headed by technical experts, which they argued would be more rational and productive.

 The coming of the Great Depression ushered in radically different ideas of social engineering, culminating in reforms introduced by the New Deal.
 By late 1932, various groups across the United States were calling themselves technocrats and proposing reforms.

 By the mid-1930s, interest in the technocracy movement was declining.
 Some historians have attributed the decline of the technocracy movement to the rise of Roosevelt's New Deal.
-Historian William E. Akin rejects the conclusion that Technocracy ideas declined because of the attractiveness of Roosevelt and the New Deal.
-Instead Akin argues that the movement declined in the mid-1930s as a result of the technocrats' failure to devise a 'viable political theory for achieving change' (p.
-111 Technocracy and the American Dream: The Technocrat Movement, 1900–1941 by William E. Akin).
-Akin postulates that many technocrats remained vocal and dissatisfied and often sympathetic to anti-New Deal third party efforts.
+Historian William E. Akin rejects that thesis arguing instead that the movement declined in the mid-1930s as a result of the failure of its proponents to devise a 'viable political theory for achieving change' (p.
+111 Technocracy and the American Dream: The Technocrat Movement, 1900–1941 by William E. Akin), although many technocrats in the United States were sympathetic to the electoral efforts of anti-New Deal third parties.

-One of the most widely circulated images in Technocracy Inc.’s promotional materials, for instance, used the example of a streetcar to argue that design solutions will always succeed where legislation or fines fail.
-If passengers insist on riding on the car’s dangerous outer platform, leaders need only design cars without platforms.
-Problem solved.
+One of the most widely circulated images in Technocracy Inc.'s promotional materials used the example of a streetcar to argue that engineering solutions will always succeed where legislation or fines fail to adequately deal with social problems.
+If passengers insist on riding on the car's dangerous outer platform, the solution consists in designing cars without platforms.